AI Cybersecurity: Securing AI with Zero Trust and Managing MCP Identity Risks

 Agent-to-Agent Workflows and the Explosion of Machine Identities

 AI agents now decompose complex tasks into sub-tasks executed by other agents.
-These interactions are dynamic and often opaque to traditional monitoring systems.
-Each agent functions as a non-human identity with operational authority.This creates exponential identity expansion.
+These interactions are often opaque to traditional monitoring, requiring oversight similar to that implemented by leading cybersecurity companies.

 Chained Delegation and Silent Privilege Escalation